23003324/Fake-News-Detector/README.md

 ## AIM:

-The aim of this project is to detect the Fake news.
+The aim of this project is to detect the Fake news using natural language processing based machine learning.

 ## PROCEDURE:
 ```